jeffreyhong12/2113gp/README.md

 <<<Y

-then go to the battle, you can follow the instruction on the screen!
+Then go to the battle.
+You can follow the instruction on the screen, and type the number at the beginning of each line to continue the battle.